KonanM/tser/README.md

 * Supports printing of the serailized representation
 * deep pointer comparisions via macro
 * hashing of any serializable type via macro (recommended for prototyping only!)

-## Limitations
-* Only supports default constructible types, which members have to be either move or copy assignable
-* Uses a (simple) macro to be able to reflect over members of a given type
-* No support for ```std::variant``` (unless trivially copyable)
-* Currently it's not possible to add parsing of custom types that don't follow STL convections via free operators

 ## Example